Opinion | Tucker Carlson and J.D. Vance suffer a moment of self-doubt over Putin

 But seeing real virtue in the coordinated international approach being attempted is apparently inadmissible in the Carlsonian worldview.
 It’s all so deeply confused: The invasion poses a profound threat to global stability, and Biden’s weakness and cluelessness are to blame.
 So does this mean we need to respond with “strength”?
 Does it mean we should be attempting this international response?
 A stronger one?

-But wait, also globalism is bad and globalist elites have been wrong about everything for decades, so let’s not listen to them.
+But wait, globalism is also bad and globalist elites have been wrong about everything for decades, so let’s not listen to them.
 So does that mean we should not be attempting this international response?
 What then is the “nationalist” solution?
 Carlson blames it all on Harris and titillates his viewers with a ghoulishly denigrating video display.

-Then there’s Vance, the Republican Senate candidate in Ohio.
+Then there’s Vance, a Republican Senate candidate in Ohio.
 After previously saying he doesn’t “care what happens to Ukraine,” he went on Carlson’s program and grudgingly admitted Ukraine matters.

 “Obviously there’s something tragic happening in Ukraine right now, and I’m fine with sending aid,” Vance said in a segment flagged by Media Matters.
 But he seemed to dismiss the international response, insisting our leaders are “obsessing” over Ukraine.

 “What about our sovereignty?”
-Vance said, proposing further militarizing our border by finishing the wall and beefing up border patrol: “For every dollar that goes to the Ukrainians, we should send three dollars to the American southern border.”
+Vance said, proposing further militarizing our border by finishing the wall and beefing up border patrols: “For every dollar that goes to the Ukrainians, we should send three dollars to the American southern border.”

 Translation: I find it deeply disorienting that so many people in the United States and elsewhere care so much about a place so far from their own nation.
 Americans, hurry up and go back to feeling as though your own sovereignty is the one facing the emergency that truly matters!